Wisconsin Supper Clubs

 Photo by Ron Faiola

-The notion of a supper club may not be unique to Wisconsin, but the supper club as a part of the cultural landscape of a region certainly is.
-Their history goes back to the early 20th century and many have been owned and operated by the same family for generations.
+The notion of a supper club may not be unique to Wisconsin, but the supper club as a part of a region’s cultural landscape certainly is.
+Their history goes back to the early 20th century; many have been owned and operated by the same family for generations.
 The prohibition era challenged fine dining establishments to create and experience worth an evening out with great food and entertainment and Wisconsin Supper Clubs rose to the challenge.
 During this time one of the mainstays of the supper club experience first appeared – the Friday night fish fry – developed to attract the region’s Catholics and their large families to enjoy a night out while staying faithful to their religious tenets.
-Supper clubs enjoyed a heyday in the 1950’s and 60’s when the state boasted hundreds of these establishments.
-Today, though scores of clubs have closed their doors, the ones that remain have not changed much since their peak in the min-20th century.
+Supper clubs enjoyed a heyday in the 1950s and 60s when the state boasted hundreds of these establishments.
+Today, scores of clubs have closed their doors, but the ones that remain have not changed much since their peak in the min-20th century.

 Ishnala